mui/material-ui/docs/src/pages/components/menus/menus.md

 The `MenuItem` is a wrapper around `ListItem` with some additional styles.
 You can use the same list composition features with the `MenuItem` component:

+🎨 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/menu).

 ## Max height menus

 If the height of a menu prevents all menu items from being displayed, the menu can scroll internally.